ClemsonChoirs/website/src/pages/auditions/index.md

     heading: Step 1
     image: /img/cu-choirs-logo-transparent.png
     text: >-
-      Find the sheet music for My Country Tis of Thee in this folder and use the file for the voice part you normally sing.
+      Download the sheet music for My Country Tis of Thee from this folder.
+      Please use the file for the voice part you normally sing.
   - button:
       buttonLink: ''
       buttonText: ''